-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

 "We found that if you're going to see a nursing home outbreak anywhere it's likely to spread to the Kevin Bacon of nursing homes in each state," Chen says.

-The team hopes that local health departments could use similar cell phone data methods as an early warning system.
-Using the test results from the "Kevin Bacon" of nursing homes as an indicator would be the first step.
+The team hopes that local health departments could use similar cellphone data methods as an early warning system.
+Using the test results from the "Kevin Bacon of nursing homes" as an indicator would be the first step.

-"As soon as you detect an outbreak in one nursing home, you can immediately prioritize those other nursing homes that you know are increased risk," Chen says.
+"As soon as you detect an outbreak in one nursing home, you can immediately prioritize those other nursing homes that you know are at increased risk," Chen says.

-Prioritize masks and handwashing
+Prioritize masks and hand-washing

 The California Association of Health Facilities represents most nursing homes in California.
-In response to the study, the group says its members can't prevent workers like Martha Tapia from taking jobs elsewhere, and they can't pay them more, because California doesn't pay them enough through Medicaid reimbursements.
+In response to the study, the group says its members can't prevent workers such as Tapia from taking jobs elsewhere, and they can't pay them more, because California doesn't pay them enough through Medicaid reimbursements.

 Mike Dark, an attorney with the California Advocates for Nursing Home Reform, doesn't buy that argument.
-He says the state already tried paying nursing homes more in 2006 — and that made them more profitable, but not more safe and efficient.
-He is skeptical that extra funding to pay staff would actually reach those workers.
+He says the state already tried paying nursing homes more in 2006 — and that made them more profitable but not more safe and efficient.
+He says he's skeptical that extra funding to pay staff would reach those workers.

 "We know from past experience that money tends to go into the pockets of the executives and administrators who run these places," Dark says.

-He agrees that health workers like Martha Tapia should be paid more, but cautions against one idea that is being floated in some policy circles: limiting workers to one nursing home.
+He agrees that health workers such as Tapia should be paid more but cautions against one idea that is being floated in some policy circles: limiting workers to one nursing home.

 "Then you can wind up depriving some of the crucial health care givers that we have in these facilities of their livelihoods, which can't be a good solution," he says.